Dimer algebras, ghor algebras, and cyclic contractions: Proof of main theorem

 \begin{Example} \rm{ A dimer algebra $A = kQ/I$ is \textit{square} if the underlying graph of its cover $Q^+$ is a square grid graph with vertex set $\mathbb{Z} \times \mathbb{Z}$, and with at most one diagonal edge in each unit square.
 Square dimer algebras exhibit a remarkable interaction between their torus embedding and their representation theory.
 Specifically, such an algebra $A$ admits an impression $\tau$ where for each arrow $a \in Q^+_1$, $\bar{\tau}(a)$ is the monomial corresponding to the orientation of $a$ given in Figure \ref{labels} \cite[Theorem 3.7]{B7}.
 In this case, $B = k[x,y,z,w]$ is the polynomial ring in four variables.
 If $Q$ only possesses three arrow orientations, say up, left, and right-down, then we may label the respective arrows by $x$, $y$, and $z$, and obtain an impression with $B = k[x,y,z]$.
 In either case, $A$ is cancellative by Corollary \ref{cr}.

 Consider the cyclic contractions $\psi: A \to A'$ given in Figure \ref{deformation figure}.
 In each example, $A'$ is a square dimer algebra (with the 2-cycles removed from $Q'$).
-By Theorem \ref{impression prop}, the cycle algebra $S$ and center $R$ of the homotopy algebra $\Lambda = kQ/\ker \eta$ are respectively
+By Theorem \ref{impression prop}, the cycle algebra $S$ and center $R$ of the ghor algebra $\Lambda = kQ/\ker \eta$ are respectively

 }\end{Example}

 \begin{Proposition} Suppose $A$ is cancellative, and let $p \in \mathcal{C}$ be a nontrivial cycle.
 Then $p \in \hat{\mathcal{C}}$ if and only if $\sigma \nmid \overbar{p}$.
 In particular, $\tau(Z) \subseteq B$ is generated over $k$ by $\sigma$ and a set of monomials in $B$ not divisible by $\sigma$. \end{Proposition}